 User inputs, dataflow, and state management

-Individual web components handle user interactions by listening to events such as click
+Individual web components handle user interactions by listening to events such as click, change, etc.

 Components may react to user inputs by updating the shared state which in turn may cause other components to be updated.